marcoalopez/GrainSizeTools/DOCS/sourceDoc_to_pdf.md

 ![](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/header_fig.png)

-This pdf manual is based on the online documentation at <https://marcoalopez.github.io/GrainSizeTools/>
+#### IMPORTANT: This is the GrainSizeTools script manual for pre-2.0 versions only.
+For versions 2.0+ go to https://marcoalopez.github.io/GrainSizeTools/ and see online documentation.

 **Manual version**:
-v32
+v33

 **Release date**:
-2018/04/06
+2018/06/12

 **Author**:
 Marco A. Lopez-Sanchez